Are you thinking about a career in the Trust?

 As well as providing excellent care, we strive to ensure excellence in the recruitment of staff.
-We hold our people to account for upholding the highest possible standards of recruitment, and have recently implemented our committment to fair recruitment.
+We hold our people to account for upholding the highest possible standards enshrined in our Fair Recruitment Standards which you can read about below.

 Explore these pages to get a sense of the wide variety of roles that our staff undertake, the benefits of working at Homerton, and have a look at our current vacancies to see the roles for which we are currently recruiting.